Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Otherwise, basic navigational controls are as follows:
 1. Arrows and PgUp/PgDn to move the caret.
 2. Any line ending in {...} can be opened with Ctrl(Command)-S.
-An open section can be summarized using the same command.
+An open section can be summarized (folded) using the same command.
 3. You can jump to any symbol using Ctrl-Right and return using Ctrl-Left.
 4. Escape exits the app.
 5. Pressing and releasing Ctrl pops-up a small menu.
 One of the options enables you to adjust the font size.

-## EngageWX Code Walkthrough
+## MyDE Code Walkthrough
   (interaction time ~30min)
 We guide you through a sequence of steps
 that explain how this code works and how it is navigated.
 The only pre-requisite is familiarity with C/C++.
 At the end of this walkthough you will be able to evaluate
-whether EngageWX offers a better way to navigate a codebase
+whether MyDE offers a better way to navigate a codebase
 compared to the IDE you currently use.
-Also, it will enable you to understand the code in this toolkit.
+Also, it will enable you to understand the code in the EngageUI toolkit.
 This will enable you to design and produce your own EngageUI app.

 1. Build and run the app. as described in the preceding section.